koenrane/KR-new-site/content/conservative-agency-with-multiple-stakeholders.md

 This might be OK if the interaction is one-off: the agent's production possibilities frontier is fairly limited, and it usually specializes in one beverage or the other.

-But interactions are rarely one-off: there are often opportunities for later trades and renegotiations as the principals gain resources or change their minds about what they want.
+Interactions are rarely one-off: there are often opportunities for later trades and renegotiations as the principals gain resources or change their minds about what they want.

 Concretely, imagine the principals are playing a game of their own.